project-iris/iris-go/README.md

 The first step to using Iris through this binding is setting up a local _relay_ _node_ through which to send messages, and connecting to it using the current library.
 Detailed infos in [The book of Iris: Run, Forrest, Run](http://iris.karalabe.com/book/run_forrest_run).

 A demo presentation is also available, touching on all the features of the library through a handful of challenges and their solutions.
-The recommended version is the [playground](http://play.iris.karalabe.com/talks/binds/go.slide), containing modifiable and executable code snippets.
-A [read only version](http://iris.karalabe.com/talks/binds/go.slide) is also available.
+The recommended version is the playground (offline as of August 4, 2014), containing modifiable and executable code snippets.
+A [read only version](http://iris.karalabe.com/talks/binds/go.v0.slide) is also available.

   Contributions
 -----------------